 American space scientists successfully launched a large observatory satellite from Cape Kennedy on Monday (21 August).

-American space scientists successfully launched a large observatory satellite from Cape Kennedy on Monday (21 August).
+Background: American space scientists successfully launched a large observatory satellite from Cape Kennedy on Monday (21 August).
 It will study the inter-stellar gas from which stars are formed and X-ray energy sources in space.

 Named "Copernicus", the satellite is the heaviest and most expensive unmanned scientific satellite yet launched by the United States.
 Its the fourth in a series of Orbiting Astronomical Observatories which cost $363 million (GBP148 million Sterling), but only one of the previous launches was successful.